monhacks/patched-crystal/ReadMe.txt

 Changelog

+~~0.9~~

+Belly Drum no longer provides a stat boost when the move fails

+Pichu, Cleffa and Igglypuff now evolve at level 15

+Togepi now evolves at level 30

+Skarmory can now be found during the day at:
+Route 38

+Phanpy can now be found during the day at:
+Dark Cave (Violet City entrance)

+Smeargle can now be found during the day at:
+Sprout Tower 2F, 3F

+Scyther can now be found during the day at:
+National Park

+Remoraid can now be found at:
+Cianwood, Olivine City (Surf)

+Octillery can now be found at:
+Cianwood City (Surf)

+Mantine can now be found at:
+Cianwood, Olivine City (Surf)

+Corsola can now be found at:
+Route 34, Olivine City (Surf)

 ~~0.8~~

 Lugia and Ho-Oh now possess their signature moves when you encounter them instead of Gust.

 Larvitar can now be found rarely during the day at: